karenbarseghyan/studio-project/README.md

 ### `npx json-server --watch database/db.json --port 8000`
 Runs the app for back-end.\
+Open [http://localhost:8000](http://localhost:8000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.